zofe/rapyd-laravel/README.md

 ## Including Bootstrap

-Rapyd need Bootstrap 3 css (not included)
+Rapyd needs Bootstrap 3 css (not included)

-You can use a CDN  and include in your HEAD tags
+You can use a CDN and include it in your HEAD tags

 ```html
 <link rel="stylesheet" href="//netdna.bootstrapcdn.com/bootstrap/3.0.0/css/bootstrap.min.css">